 - Criminal Misconduct

 Securities law is among the most complex and most sanctioned areas of law.
-Companies and business owners simply cannot afford to lose a securities litigation, but must rely on experienced attorneys that vigilantly guard and pursue their interests.
-The Oberheiden Law Group is a team of former Department of Justice prosecutors and well-respected litigation attorneys that clients from across the United States trust to handle litigation, to conduct internal audits, and to defend against fraud allegations.
+Companies and business owners simply cannot afford to lose a securities litigation, but must rely on experienced lawyers that vigilantly guard and pursue their interests, including shareholder defense and shareholder litigation matters.
+Oberheiden, P.C. is a team of former Department of Justice prosecutors and well-respected litigation attorneys that clients from across the United States trust to handle shareholder litigation, securities litigation and defense, to conduct internal audits, and to defend against SEC fraud allegations.

 To fully understand the exposure faced by both investors and brokers, it is necessary to go back in history.
 Today’s rules governing the issuance of securities, sales practices, and ethical standards are products of the Securities Act of 1933 and the Securities Exchange Act of 1934.
 Both statutes were direct legislative responses to the stock market crash of 1929 and the Great Depression, and were enacted with the goal of maximizing the protection of every investor by requiring that issuers of securities fully disclose all material information that a reasonable person would need to make a decision about whether or not to invest in that particular security.
 Financial fraud, misrepresentations, and breach of fiduciary duties present severe allegations that can ruin a company’s reputation and stock value.
 Fraud in connection with securities and other types of investments may also raise attention from government regulators, including the U.S. Attorney’s Office, the Securities and Exchange Commission (SEC), the Commodities Futures Trading Commission (CFTC), and the Financial Industry Regulatory Authority (FINRA), as well as state banking and insurance regulators.
 The following is a summary of the most common claims made in securities litigation.